connorfewin/AI-Meeting-Assistant/README.md

 ---

 ## **3. Live Summarization (Meeting Notes)**
+- [x] Use NLP models to continuously restore punctuation to the text.
+- [x] Create line breaks on pauses
-- [ ] Use NLP models to continuously summarize discussions.
+- [ ] Use GPT to summarize paragraphs
 - [ ] Dynamically update UI with key points.
 - [ ] Optimize for low latency and useful insights.